rails/rails/guides/source/security.md

 SELECT * FROM users WHERE (users.activation_code IS NULL) LIMIT 1
 ```

 And thus it found the first user in the database, returned it and logged them in.
-You can find out more about it in [my blog post](http://www.rorsecurity.info/2007/10/28/restful_authentication-login-security/). _It is advisable to update your plug-ins from time to time_.
+You can find out more about it in [this blog post](http://www.rorsecurity.info/2007/10/28/restful_authentication-login-security/). _It is advisable to update your plug-ins from time to time_.
 Moreover, you can review your application to find more flaws like this.

 ### Brute-Forcing Accounts